Articles / Automation Breaks at Permissions

 Name the real owner of the system

 Before you automate anything, answer one boring question: who owns the login?
-If you do not know, the project will probably stall.
+If you do not know, there is a very good chance the project will stall.

 What it looks like

 Most automation does not break because the tool is bad.
-It breaks because the wrong person owns the account, or because nobody owns it.
+It breaks because the wrong person owns the account, or because nobody really owns it at all.

-• The CRM is owned by a past employee.
+• the CRM is still tied to a past employee

-• The email list is under a personal account.
+• the email list lives under someone's personal account

 A real example

-A team wants to automate follow ups.
-The plan is simple.
-When a quote is sent, send two follow up emails if the client does not reply.
+A team wants to automate follow-ups.
+The plan sounds simple: when a quote is sent, send two follow-up emails if the client does not reply.

-The build is easy at first, then you find out the quote system cannot send emails from the right address.
+The build starts out easy enough.
+Then you find out the quote system cannot send from the right email address.
 Or the inbox is not connected.
-Or the account is owned by the founder and nobody else can add the integration.
+Or the account belongs to the founder and nobody else can add the integration.

 Now the project is stalled.
-Everyone is annoyed.
-Nothing is wrong with the automation.
+Everyone is irritated.
+Nothing is wrong with the automation itself.
 Access is the problem.

 The permission check I do first

-This takes five minutes and it saves weeks.
+This takes five minutes and can save weeks.
 I do it at the start of every build.

-3. Must have permission Write the one thing you need.
-Example: API access, admin role, domain verification, shared inbox access.
+Write the one permission you actually need.
+For example: API access, admin role, domain verification, or shared inbox access.

 The simple fix